WHO IS THIS PRODUCT FOR?

-If we (or you) upload the results to the matching database, the data is in the public arena.
+If you upload the results to GEDmatch, you will select the appropriate Terms of Service, and your relative can now be matched to others in the database.
 You can use a pseudonym if you wish so your data is not associated with your name.

 HOW ACCURATE ARE THE RESULTS?

-If DNA is extracted and successfully genotyped, the results are very accurate.
+If DNA is extracted and successfully genotyped / WGS, the results are very accurate.
 There is the potential, however, that the DNA belongs to the person who sealed the item, rather than the person who wrote the letter (see "How do I know who licked the stamp or envelope?" above).

 DO THE RESULTS SHOW ETHNICITY?